How to Build a Fanbase from Scratch in 2023

 The past couple of years have seen a huge shift in style from the previously ‘too cool for school’ musicians to the current and authentic styles now commonly seen across TikTok and other social platforms, highlighting a more human and down-to-earth side of some of the world’s biggest stars.

-A recent shift towards TikTok, Reels and Shorts video content has allowed artists to display a more fun and laid-back style to fans, helping develop and nurture fan bases by giving a behind-the-scenes look into their everyday lives.
-Creating this loyal fanbase can also help you add a sought-after official blue badge to your account and get verified on TikTok.
+A recent shift towards on TikTok, Reels and Shorts video content has allowed artists to display a more fun and laid-back style to fans, helping develop and nurture fan bases by giving a behind-the-scenes look into their everyday lives.

 3. Social media presence